 I love creating new versions of coconut rough, because it really is so easy to make.
 It is perfect for when you have a last minute guest coming over or you get a craving for someone sweet and/or chocolatey.

-This addition of raspberries takes my coconut rough to another level!
+This addition of raspberries takes it to another level!
 Like my three other versions, it is still so easy to prepare and it is made with only 5 ingredients.

 - Shredded organic coconut